tyson-swetnam/QUBES_NEON/lessons/README.md

-# QUBES NEON lidar exercises
+# QUBES NEON teaching exercises

-NEON lidar and imagery analyses on cloud and HPC
+Focus on NEON AOP lidar and hyperspectral imagery, conducting analyses on cloud and HPC.

 **Author**: Tyson Lee Swetnam

 **Intent**: I am not teaching this as a course (yet).
 I’ve got some flexibility in developing the lesson plan and pacing.

-**Teaching Philosophy**: I want to take a reproducible science approach, using basic pre-written notebooks with empty code sections that can be filled in by the student programmers.
+**Teaching Philosophy**: I want to take a reproducible science approach, using pre-written Jupyter notebooks with empty code sections that can be filled in by the student programmers.

 **Learning Objectives**: [NEON’s data science skills](http://www.neonscience.org/opportunities/learning-opportunities/neon-data-skills) provide notebooks and lesson plans for analyzing hyperspectral imagery.
 I plan to develop complementary notebooks for downloading [AOP lidar data](http://www.neonscience.org/data-collection/airborne-remote-sensing); segmenting individual organisms (herbaceous plants, woody shrubs, and trees) using open-source code, vertically sampling (all bands and time series) hyperspectral signatures for each organism.